 How do we get a Shared Street in our Neighborhood?

-Shared Streets is a pilot program initially being tested on five Raleigh residential streets.
+Shared Streets is a four-month pilot program initially being tested on five Raleigh residential streets.
 User feedback and community experience will help determine what the future of Shared Streets might look like for our city.
 We would love your feedback!
 Please reach out with your questions,

 suggestions, comments, or concerns by sending us an email at email@example.com.